-How Can I Find Out If There Is A Warrant Out For My Arrest In LA County?
+How Can I Find Out If There Is A Warrant Out For My Arrest San Fernando Valley?

 If you think there’s a case against you, contact an attorney.
 An attorney can check to see if there’s a warrant out for you.
 It’s probably not a good idea for you to do try to find out yourself, because if you’re going to the police or the courthouse and there is a warrant out for your arrest, you run the risk that you will be arrested.

-What Is The Difference Between A Felony Warrant And A Misdemeanor Warrant In LA County?
+Difference Between A Felony Warrant And A Misdemeanor Warrant

 Also, once the person is arrested, the bail for a felony case will be higher than that of a misdemeanor case.
 A lot of times, in misdemeanor cases, people are released on their own recognizance, which means they do not have to post any bail and they are released on their promise and their signature to appear in court.